IvashDima/CRMbanking/README.md

       5) Products.
       9 - Go to Section, 0 - Exit

+3. There is possible to check the age and gender by the name of the contact.
+It automatically works when creating a contract.
+Or manually need to run functions: checks/public_data/get_age_by_name checks/public_data/get_gender_by_name
-3. Show log: Log file is located in the root folder of the application with name: my_log_{currentdate}.log.
+4. Show log: Log file is located in the root folder of the application with name: my_log_{currentdate}.log.
-4. Run Pytest: TBD
+5. Run Pytest: TBD

 ## Support